 - Storage: Some probiotics will need special storage conditions to remain alive.
 Check the storage instructions on the product.
 If the store you are buying from is not adhering to these instructions then the probiotics may not be alive e.g. if the packaging states “keep refrigerated” but the product is being sold at room temperature at the store, then don’t buy it.

 - Avoid probiotic products that need to be heated before consumption: Most probiotics will be killed with heat.
+This might mean opting for shelf stable probiotic products, or those that need to be refrigerated.
 To provide health benefits, probiotics must reach your gut alive.

 Does milk contain probiotics?